CodeIntelligenceTesting/jazzer/README.md

 This will print the path of a `jazzer_release.tar.gz` archive that contains the same binaries that would be part of a release.

+The build may fail with the clang shipped with Xcode.
+If you encounter issues during the build, add `--config=toolchain` right after `run` or `build` in the `bazelisk` commands above to use a checked-in toolchain that is known to work.

 ### Using the provided binaries

 Binary releases are available under [Releases](https://github.com/CodeIntelligenceTesting/jazzer/releases) and are built